adsd-digital/warcing-legacy-websites/README.md

 - 	The relative paths in the html files may only be replaced if followed by a domain.
 To detect the domain first a regex is employed.
 The last part of this regex should be the top level domain.
 This is matched against a list of top level domains.
 	At the moment this list is hard coded, it should be replaced by a reference document.
 	The list is also far from complete.
-To check for missing top level domains all extensions found are written to the tld.csv mentioned below (logging).
+To check for missing top level domains all extensions found are written to the no-tld-test.csv mentioned below (logging).
 -	The "../" part of the detected (wrong) relativ file paths is at the moment replaced by "http://".
 It remains to be tested if a differentiation between http and https is necessary and if so how the information on which protocoll to choose can be detected.
 -	The transformed html files are stored with the timestamp of the moment they are changed.
 For replay this is not ideal.
 The method for overwriting the timestamp with the timestamp of the original file is implemented but at the moment commented out.
 	This is due to the fact that in replay the transformed html file is not shown because there is another file with the exact same url and timestamp.